We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 4. Lemon juice

 According to a small 2009 study, lemon juice was found to be a more effective treatment for oral thrush than gentian violet among people with HIV.
 (Gentian violet is another home remedy for oral thrush, but recent evidence shows it may cause cancer.)
-Since the study is small, more research is needed.
+Since the study was small, more research is needed.

 - Drink the mixture, or use as a mouth rinse.

 Some people apply lemon juice directly to thrush lesions, but the lemon’s acidity may cause burning and irritation.

 According to a 2010 study on mice, curcumin may treat oral thrush.
 The study found curcumin to be an antifungal against both albicans and non-albicans species of Candida, especially when combined with piperine.

 Piperine is a compound found in black pepper that helps the body absorb turmeric.
 Further research is needed on humans.